blockset-corp/walletkit/README.md

 ![WalletKit](../gh-pages/public/img/logo-tight.png)

-WalletKit provides a uniform wallet interface to access numerous crypto-currencies including Bitcoin and Etheruem.
+WalletKit provides a uniform wallet interface to access numerous crypto-currencies including Bitcoin and Ethereum.
 WalletKit is implemented in the C progamming language and includes a number of bindings for other languages, notably Swift and Java.

 WalletKit supports the following crypto-currencies: Bitcoin, Bitcoin Cash, Bitcoin SV, Ethereum,